roed314/FiniteGroups/ProposedSchema.md

-Table name: `gps_small`
+## Abstract groups

-Abstract groups up to isomorphism, as in GAP and Magma.
+`gps_small`: Abstract groups up to isomorphism, as in GAP and Magma.

 Column            | Type    | Notes
 ------------------|---------|------